Massimo Di Ioia

-Career
+College career

+Di Ioia played college soccer with the McGill Redbirds.

+Club career

 He began playing in the Ligue de Soccer Elite Quebec for CSE Montreal-Concordia in 2003.
 Where he won a bronze medal at the Canadian National Championship games and he received the Golden boot for scoring the most goals in a season.
 He joined the National Training Centre in 2005 where he won the bronze medal at the Canada Games in 2005, scoring one goal in a 5-2 victory against British Columbia, as well won the gold medal at the Adidas Cup.

-On May 9, 2006 he signed a one-year contract with the Montreal Impact in the USL First Division, making his debut on May 13, 2006 against Charleston Battery, coming into the game for Patrick Leduc at the 83rd minute.
-He scored his first career goal on July 21, 2006 in Minnesota giving the Impact a 1-0 lead, but Montreal ended up losing 2-1 to the Thunder.
+On May 9, 2006 he signed a one-year contract with the Montreal Impact in the USL First Division.
+He debuted on May 13, 2006, against Charleston Battery, coming into the game for Patrick Leduc at the 83rd minute.
+He scored his first career goal on July 21, 2006 in Minnesota, giving the Impact a 1-0 lead, but Montreal ended up losing 2-1 to the Thunder.
 In the end of the 2006 season he was able to help Montreal win the regular-season title as well as the Voyageurs Cup.
 The following season Di Ioia featured little in the first team, where he only appeared in eight games and started in only one match.
 As a result played with Montreal's farm team the Trois-Rivières Attak in the Canadian Soccer League.

-During his tenure with the Attak he won the National Division title, and appeared in 16 matches and recorded 5 goals.
+During his tenure with the Attak, he won the National Division title, and appeared in 16 matches and recorded 5 goals.
 He featured in the CSL Championship final against the Serbian White Eagles FC, where Trois-Rivières were defeated 2-1 in a penalty shootout.
 In 2010, he played with Carolina RailHawks U-23's in the USL Premier Development League.
 He played two seasons in the Première Ligue de soccer du Québec with FC St-Léonard.